suzaku-network/suzaku-core/docs/lst-wrapper.md

 - Update rewards contract address (`setRewards`)
 - Upgrade the implementation contract

-The owner can't upgrade the contract or change critical infrastructure.
-The ProxyAdmin can't pause deposits or sweep tokens.
-This separation prevents the owner from upgrading and stealing funds.
+**Why ProxyAdmin instead of Owner for `setVaultHelper` and `setRewards`?**

+These functions require ProxyAdmin (not Owner) because they control critical infrastructure that could be exploited to steal funds:

+- **`setVaultHelper`**: If compromised, owner could point to a malicious helper that steals funds during `harvest()`
+- **`setRewards`**: If compromised, owner could point to a malicious rewards contract

+By requiring the same authority as contract upgrades (ProxyAdmin), these changes get the same security level.
+The ProxyAdmin should be a multisig or timelock for production deployments.
+The owner handles day-to-day operations (pausing, sweeping dust) but cannot modify the core infrastructure.
+This separation of powers prevents a compromised owner key from stealing user funds.

 ---